Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 The Cologne Cathedral is a breathtaking example of Gothic architecture that soars into the sky with towering spires and detailed dark stone carvings that make it feel like something out of a fairytale.

-It is impossible to miss—as soon as you step out of the train station, it’s right there, welcoming you with its breathtaking views!
+It is impossible to miss: as soon as you step out of the train station, it’s right there, welcoming you with its breathtaking views!

 Cologne Cathedral is not only a major attraction but also the biggest cathedral in Northern Europe.
 To learn more about this masterpiece, book the Cologne Cathedral and Old Town trip now!

 ⏰ The Cologne Cathedral is open every day from 6 am to 8 pm.
 Opening times may change based on events happening in the city.
+It is also one of the main attractions, so arrive early to take in its complex layout in peace.

-🎟️ Entry to the Cathedral itself is free, but if you wish to climb the Cathedral Tower, then you may have to pay a small fee.
+🎟️ Entry to the cathedral itself is free, but if you wish to climb the cathedral tower, then you may have to pay a small fee.
 Check current prices on the Cologne Cathedral website and other details.

 🎄 Christmas markets and popular concerts often take place in the area surrounding the cathedral.